Bino Realuyo: Background

-Realuyo is dedicated to social change, inspired by his father, the late Augusto Roa Realuyo, an architect and engineer and survivor of the Bataan Death March and Japanese Concentration Camps in the Philippines during World War II.
-His poetry manuscript-in-progress The War Theory will include his father's experiences during World War II, from President Franklin D. Roosevelt's recruitment of young Filipinos into the U.S. Army through the terrors of the Bataan Death March and Japanese Camps to the denial of their war-time benefits as a result of the approval by the U.S. Congress of the Rescission Act of 1946.
+Realuyo’s dedication to social change, both in his literary work and professional life, is rooted in his experiences living under dictatorship and Martial Law in the Philippines, as well as his exposure to the harsh realities of post-military rule while studying in Argentina.
+He also draws deep inspiration from the life histories of his parents.
+His father, the late Augusto Roa Realuyo, an architect and engineer, was a survivor of the Bataan Death March and Japanese Concentration Camps in the Philippines during World War II.
+His historical novel "Bataan New Jersey" was inspired by his father's experiences during World War II, from President Franklin D. Roosevelt's recruitment of young Filipinos into the U.S. Army in 1941 through the terrors of the Bataan Death March and Japanese Camps to the denial of their war-time benefits as a result of the approval by the U.S. Congress of the Rescission Act of 1946.
+His mother, Virginia A. Realuyo, comes from a mestizo Chavacano family in Zamboanga, a former Spanish stronghold in Mindanao.
+She descends from the interracial unions between Spaniards and native Filipinos dating back to the early 18th century, which gave rise to Chavacano—the only Spanish-based creole language in Asia.

 As a community organizer and adult educator, Realuyo has worked for community and union-related organizations in New York City.
-For the past thirty years, he has juggled a writing life and a demanding full-time job in adult education.
-As an educator, he believes in Freirian pedagogical approaches to education—teaching the word by teaching the world.
-His specialization is the integration of technology and workforce education into ESOL adult literacy classroom.
-He is the founder of We Speak America, an English Language podcast for adult learners, a project that won a business plan award while he was at Harvard.
+For the past thirty years, he has juggled a writing life and a demanding full-time job in education management.
+As an educator, he believes in Freirian pedagogical approaches to engaging the marginalized—teaching the word by teaching the world.
+His specialization is the integration of technology and workforce education into adult education.
+While in the graduate technology program at Harvard, he created We Speak America, an English Language podcast for adult learners, a project that won Harvard's business plan award.